Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\textbf{Attack Overview.} The PnM-based covert channel (\attackvone) leverages the direct memory access provided by PiM-enabled instructions, \nb{which bypasses the cache hierarchy}. \attackvone{} exploits the timing difference between the latency of a DRAM row buffer hit and a conflict to exchange messages between \nb{\agy{the}} sender and \nb{\agy{the}} receiver.
-The sender transmits bits of the message to the receiver in multiple batches of M bits, where the value of each bit is encoded as interference (i.e., row buffer hits or conflicts) in the row buffer of a DRAM bank. \nba{We assume the sender and the receiver co-locate data in the same DRAM banks.\footnote{If PiM is the main memory, then the sender can co-locate its data with the receiver process's data by using memory massaging techniques, as used in many prior works~\cite{kwong2020rambleed,pessl2016drama,van2016drammer,vandramaqueen}.
-Two processes can share data itself in various cases, such as databases and websites running on browsers.}} In this attack, we encode logic-1 as interference in the DRAM bank, and logic-0 as no interference.
+\attackvone{} uses PEI operations and exploits the latency difference between a DRAM row buffer hit and a conflict in a shared DRAM bank to exchange messages between \nb{\agy{the}} sender and \nb{\agy{the}} receiver.
+The sender transmits bits of the message to the receiver in multiple \nbcr{3}{\emph{batches}} of M bits, where the value of each bit is encoded as interference in the row buffer of a DRAM bank.
+In this attack, we encode logic-1 as interference (i.e., a row buffer conflict), and logic-0 as no interference (i.e., a row buffer hit).

-Figure~\ref{fig:pnm_atack} and Listing~\ref{code:pnm-attack} show the end-to-end flow of \attackvone{} and all the steps involved in establishing the covert channel between the sender and the receiver.
+\figref{fig:pnm_atack} and Listing~\ref{code:pnm-attack} show the end-to-end flow of \attackvone{} and all the steps involved in establishing the covert channel between the sender and the receiver.

-\textbf{Step 1.} The receiver issues PEI operations to initialize each DRAM bank by activating a predetermined row (Line 18).
-It is necessary that the cache lines of the activated row are not used before in order to bypass the locality monitor (PMU) that is employed in PEI-based systems.
-Then, the sender and the receiver synchronize on a barrier (Lines 5\&20) which ensures that they start the communication turn at the same time.